Too Weird to Live, Too Rare to Die!: Commercial performance

 In the United States, the album made its debut on the Billboard 200 at number 2, on the chart issue dated October 26, 2013, selling 84,000 copies.
 In its second week of selling, the album fell 17 spots, from number 2, to 19.
 After 108 weeks of charting on the Billboard 200, the album fell off.

 The Vegas Golden Knights of the National Hockey League have used one of the songs from the album, "Vegas Lights," as their goal song since the team's debut in 2017.

 Critical reception

 Too Weird to Live, Too Rare to Die! received generally positive reviews from music critics.
 On Metacritic, which assigns a normalized rating out of 100 from reviews from critics, the album received a 72 based on 8 reviews.

 In a positive review, Matt Collar of AllMusic praised the album's exploration of different genres.
 In another positive review, Eric Allen of American Songwriter stated that while the album seems to be extremely dissimilar in the first listen, Brendon Urie's personal lyrics thematically tie them all together.
 In a mixed review, Jordan Blum of PopMatters wrote that the album felt like a continuation of Vices & Virtues and came off as obnoxious, generic, and too uninvolving to listen to.

 Track listing

-All lyrics written By Brendon Urie and Dallon Weekes; except where noted.
+All songs written by Brendon Urie and Dallon Weekes; except where noted.

 Personnel

+Credits for Too Weird to Live, Too Rare to Die! adapted from the album's liner notes and Tidal.